Budget (GAP Everest Base camp) (14 Days)7 Reviews

 Heading towards Tengboche from Namche, the primary perspective of Ama Dablam, Lhotse Shar, Taboche, Kangtega, and Thamserku is seen.
 Pushing ahead, we go by an Army Barrack at Phunke Tenga and land at Tengboche.
 Tengboche is popular for the Buddhist Monastery, we visit and investigate the religious community.
 Our convenience would be in a tea house or cabin in full board premise.

 Rising along the stone strides, we see the National Park Head Office as we go by Deboche.
 Following up the way, we achieve Pangboche where a religious place called Pangboche Gompa exists.
 Strolling over some level trails, outperforming coffee bars, we touch base at Dingboche.
-Here, you get teahouse or cabin convenience in full board premise.

 Following back the same trail towards Lukla via Phakding and the same glorious views as well the Sherpa valleys around, we step in Lukla.
 We will stroll around the Lukla and also reconfirm the flight ticket on this day.
 Enjoying the very last moments of our Everest Base Camp Trek, we celebrate and have dinner with the crew members.
-We stay in a hotel at night where you will get meals on full board basis.

 We will take in Lukla to Kathmandu flight that is around 30 to 40 minutes.
 You will meet the team of Imperial Nepal who will drop you at the Hotel you stayed before (unless changed).
 As this is the last day, we enjoy the farewell dinner in a typical Nepali restaurant with live music and rejoice the moments.